HSB-611

 Plain Language

-Every chatbot must clearly and conspicuously disclose to the user that it is a chatbot and not a human.
-This disclosure must occur at two points: (1) at the beginning of each conversation, and (2) at recurring thirty-minute intervals during ongoing interactions.
-This is an unconditional obligation — the disclosure is required regardless of whether a reasonable person would be misled.
-The thirty-minute interval is more frequent than some comparable state laws (e.g., California SB 243's three-hour interval).
+Every chatbot must provide a clear and conspicuous disclosure that the user is interacting with a chatbot — not a human — at two points: (1) at the beginning of each conversation, and (2) at thirty-minute intervals during the conversation.
+This is an unconditional requirement — it applies regardless of whether a reasonable person would be misled.
+The thirty-minute interval is notably more frequent than the three-hour interval in comparable legislation such as CA SB 243.

 Statutory Text